class HexaPDF:: Document:: Layout

 style needs be defined first!

-The special name :base should be used for setting the base style which is used when no specific style is set.
+The special name :base should be used for setting the base style which is used for the base

 Note that the style property 'font' is handled specially, see the class documentation for details.